ModUDuke/courses-conclusion-and-review/chapter7.md

 ---

-## Identifying Key Variables in an RD Design
+## Identifying the Key Variables in an RD Design

 ```yaml
 type: PureMultipleChoiceExercise